2600hz/kazoo/scripts/README.md

 Parses the core/applications code looking for calls to kapps\_config (module used to access documents in the system\_config database) and building a base JSON schema file for each document found.

 Also parses callflow's action modules looking for keys used to access values in the Data JSON object to build a base JSON schema file for each callflow action.

+## `kz_util_diaspora.bash`

+Script for updating Erlang code to account for functions that used to be in kz\_util and are now moved to alternative modules.

 ## `no_raw_json.escript`